When And How To Transition To Solids

 - Holding their heads up

-They show interest in foods by doing at least one of the following:
+Baby shows interest in solid foods by doing at least one of the following:

 - Reach for food